SolaceProducts/pubsubplus-gke-quickstart/README.md

 ./create_cluster.sh -z us-central1-b,us-central1-c,us-central1-f
 ```

-This will create a GKE cluster of 3 nodes spread across 3 zones and configure the required credentials to access this cluster from the command-line.
+This will create a GKE cluster of three nodes spread across three zones and configure the required credentials to access this cluster from the command-line.

 ![alt text](/images/Nodes_across_zones.png "Google Container Engine nodes")